Skip to Content

 Bio

-With over 30 years of experience working as a criminal prosecutor—as Deputy District Attorney for the County of Los Angeles and Orange County—Joseph A. Markus understands the perspective and strategy of a prosecutor, which is a significant advantage in mounting an effective defense.
-Prior to these roles, Attorney Markus serviced as a law clerk for the Clark County District Attorney in Las Vegas, the U.S. Attorney, and two District Court judges.
+With over 30 years of experience working as a criminal prosecutor, as Deputy District Attorney for the County of Los Angeles and Orange County, Joseph A. Markus understands the perspective and strategy of a prosecutor, which is a significant advantage in mounting an effective defense.
+Before these roles, Attorney Markus served as a law clerk for the Clark County District Attorney in Las Vegas, the U.S. Attorney, and two District Court judges.
 He has also served as an instructor for a variety of educational institutions, law enforcement, and prosecutorial agencies, and has authored a variety of published articles.

 California and Nevada bar member.